apache/cordova-docs/www/docs/en/3.2.0/cordova/storage/storage.md

 ## Plugin-Based Options

-In addition to the storage APIs listed above, the <a href="../file/fileobj/fileobj.html">File</a> API allows you to cache data on the local file system.
+In addition to the storage APIs listed above, the File API allows you to cache data on the local file system.
 Other [Cordova plugins](http://plugins.cordova.io/) provide similar storage options.